 Auto insurance is more expensive than ever for most Americans, but you could pay a lot less depending on where you live.
 Insurance comparison website The Zebra has analyzed more than 73 million rates to deliver a a comprehensive study on the state of the US auto insurance market heading into 2020.

 Perhaps unsurprisingly, the report finds that even if you sign on with one of the best auto insurance providers, rates are continuing to rise across the US and have increased by nearly 30% since 2011 – more than double the pace of inflation.
 The average American will pay $1,548 for their car insurance in 2020, though the country's highest average rate is more than four times that at $6,200.
 Ouch.
+Potentially add in the price of the best roadside assistance services for extra motoring peace of mind, and that of the best extended car warranties too, and it becomes ever more important to find the cheapest auto insurance around.

 Cheapest states for car insurance in 2020